dmorse/pscf/doc/user-man/compile-cmake.rst

 take a long time to install (do it with a good internet connection).
 The XCode package contains git, so it is not necessary to install git separately The OXS operating system also appears to come with a version of LAPACK, and the BLAS library upon which it depends.
+It does not include cmake, gfortran, or FFTW.

 **Package Managers: HomeBrew vs. MacPorts**

-The remaining dependencies (cmake, gfortran and fftw) can be most easily installed using either the MacPorts or Homebrew package manager systems.
+The remaining dependencies (cmake, gfortran and FFTW) can be most easily installed using either the MacPorts or Homebrew package manager systems.
 These are both systems for managing open-source unix software on the unix subsystem of the Mac OSX.
-The choice of package managers is up to you, but you should avoid using both on the same machine.
+The choice between these package managers is up to you, but you should avoid using both on the same machine.
 If either Homebrew or MacPorts is already installed and in use on your Mac, use the existing system and do not install the alternative, because they do not play well together.
 If neither Homebrew or MacPorts is installed, we have slight preference for Homebrew, which made it slightly easier to install the dependencies required by PSCF.
-We have succeeded in building PSCF using both package managers on different machines that were running the latest version of Mac OS X (El Capitan, X 10.11) Instructions for both package managers are given separately below.
+We have succeeded in building PSCF using both package managers on different machines that are running the latest version of Mac OS X (El Capitan, X 10.11) Instructions for both package managers are given separately below.